Caprtainx/Beenjamin/README.md

 # 💫 About Me:
 Hi, I'm Benjamin Medina!
-I'm a software engineer with a passion for creating innovative and impactful projects.
+I'm a software developer with a passion for creating innovative and impactful projects.

 I have a strong foundation in Javascript, Python and a lot more!
 I'm always looking for new ways to improve my skills and stay up-to-date on the latest technologies.

 I'm an ambitious and driven individual, and I'm always seeking out new opportunities to challenge myself and learn.
 Whether it's working on a solo project or collaborating with a team, I thrive in environments where I can take on new responsibilities and make a meaningful contribution.

-I'm excited to show potential job hirers my skills and share my passion for software engineering.
+I'm excited to show potential job hirers my skills and share my passion for software development.
 Thank you for considering me for your team!

 ## 🌐 Socials: